 For Maven-based plugins, use the following command to stage the plugin release.

-REPONAME is a placeholder for the Maven staging repository that is provided by the Jenkins security team.
+REPONAME is a placeholder for the name of the Maven staging repository that is provided by the Jenkins security team.

 mvn -DstagingRepository=maven.jenkins-ci.org::default::https://repo.jenkins-ci.org/REPONAME -DpushChanges=false -DlocalCheckout=true org.apache.maven.plugins:maven-release-plugin:2.5.3:prepare org.apache.maven.plugins:maven-release-plugin:2.5.3:stage

 While the latter also supports specifying a different repository, it’s not a necessary parameter, so typos in the system property can result in accidental uploads to the public repository, disclosing any vulnerabilities early.

 After uploading, push the release commits/branch(es) and tag(s) to the private GitHub repository in the